-The best time to visit an immunologist is immediately, if you develop any allergy or asthma symptoms that compromise your health.
-If you have a child who is displaying allergy symptoms, we recommend that you take them to a pediatric immunologist or allergy doctor right away.
+The best time to visit an immunologist is immediately if you develop any allergy or asthma symptoms that compromise your health.
+If you have a child who is displaying allergy symptoms, we recommend that you take them to a pediatric allergist or immunologist right away.

 Early diagnosis of an allergy can help to minimize the symptoms from worsening, prevent life-threatening reactions, and improve your ability to manage your symptoms over time.